SK0822/Chart_replay/README.md

 Built with Flask + vanilla JavaScript and [lightweight-charts](https://github.com/tradingview/lightweight-charts).
 No build step, no API keys — historical data comes free from Yahoo Finance.

-> ⚠️ **Paper trading only.** This is an educational practice tool.
+> ⚠️ **Paper trading only.** Educational tool for practicing on historical data.
+Not investment advice.
+Backtest results do not predict future performance.
 It places no real orders and is not investment advice.

 ---